 Zeller's Bolete (Xerocomellus zelleri) is a beautiful medium-sized western bolete with a colorful combination of almost black caps, yellow pores, and red-streaked stalk.
 The mushrooms are native to the Pacific Northwest and found in the coastal and Cascade Mountains forests under hardwoods and conifers.

-Zeller's Bolete is an excellent edible mushroom with slight odor and delicious taste.
-Similar to Boletus Edulis, these fungi are great for drying, sautéing, frying, pickling, and freezing.
+Zeller's Bolete is an excellent edible mushroom with a slight odor and delicious taste.
+Similar to Boletes Edulis, these fungi are great for drying, sautéing, frying, pickling, and freezing.

 Aspen Bolete (Edible)

 Aspen Bolete mushrooms have an excellent texture, aroma, and taste.
 When cooked, it becomes darker.
-Due to there have been reported some negative effects including gastrointestinal upset, the species need to be cooked well.
+Due to reports of some negative effects including gastrointestinal upset, the species need to be cooked well.
 They are good for drying, pickling, freezing, frying, and sautéing.

-Bitter Bolete (Caloboletus calopus or Caloboletus rubripes), also known as the Red-stemmed Bitter Bolete or Scarlet-stemmed bolete is not poisonous but they have an keenly bitter taste that doesn't go away with cooking.
-Bitter Boletes are distinguished by partly or entirely red stalk.
-The cap surface is dry, smooth or with cracks.
+Bitter Bolete (Caloboletus calopus or Caloboletus rubripes), also known as the Red-Stemmed Bitter Bolete or Scarlet-Stemmed bolete is not poisonous but they have a keenly bitter taste that doesn't go away with cooking.
+Bitter Bolete is distinguished by partly or entirely red stalk.
+The cap surface is dry, smooth, or cracked.
 The cap color varies from tan to buff or olive-brown.
 The underside of the cap has a yellow spongy layer staining blue when bruised.
 The solid flesh is pale and staining blue when cut or bruised.

-On the Pacific Northwest, there are other bitter boletes, changing blue when damaged, including Conifer Boletus (Caloboletus conifericola) with yellow to olive-yellow stalk that enlarged and brown at the base.
+On the Pacific Northwest, there are other bitter boletes, changing blue when damaged, including Conifer Boletes (Caloboletus conifericola) with yellow to olive-yellow stalk that is enlarged and brown at the base.
 The cap is yellow-brown to dark-brown, cracking when mature.